GerHobbelt/libassert/CRITIQUE.md

         autp rv = BigFatFunctionCall(arg);
         ASSERT_GE(rv, 42);

-as you'ld expect any classic assertion library would expect you to code.
+as any classic assertion library would expect you to code.